Alex Revell

-Alexander David Revell (born 7 July 1983) is an English football manager and former professional player, who is the manager of EFL League One club Stevenage.
-During his playing career he made at least 50 appearances for five different clubs; Cambridge United, Braintree Town, Brighton & Hove Albion, Rotherham United and Stevenage.
+Alexander David Revell (born 7 July 1983) is an English professional football manager and former player, who is the manager of EFL League One club Stevenage.
+During his playing career he made at least 50 English Football League appearances for four different clubs; Cambridge United, Brighton & Hove Albion, Rotherham United and Stevenage.

 Career

 Cambridge United

 Revell is a graduate of the Cambridge United youth set-up, where he struggled to establish himself during his stint at the Abbey Stadium.

 Kettering Town (loan)

 Discovering his first team opportunities at Cambridge were limited, Revell spent a loan spell at then Conference National club Kettering Town.

 Braintree Town

 Soon afterwards, Revell left Cambridge in 2004 where he made the decision to drop out of the Football League by joining Braintree Town.

 During his time at Braintree, Revell managed to find the net 35 times for the club, where he managed to help them gain promotion to the Conference South during the 2005–06 season.